 Azithromycin, as the monohydrate, is a white crystalline powder with a molecular formula of C38H72N2O12 ∙ H2O and a molecular weight of 767.0.

 Azithromycin for Injection, USP consists of azithromycin monohydrate and the following inactive ingredients: citric acid and sodium hydroxide.
-Azithromycin for Injection, USP is supplied in lyophilized form in an ADD-VantageTM vial for intravenous administration only after reconstitution, according to directions in the Dosage and Administration section.
+Azithromycin for Injection, USP is supplied in lyophilized form in a 10-mL single-dose ADD-VantageTM vial for intravenous administration only after reconstitution, according to directions in the Dosage and Administration section.
 Each ADD-VantageTM vial contains azithromycin monohydrate equivalent to 500 mg azithromycin, 392 mg citric acid and sodium hydroxide for pH adjustment.

 Azithromycin is a macrolide antibacterial drug [see Microbiology (12.4)].